mime-r/Dungeon.py/README.md

 Instructions to download can be found [here](INSTRUCTIONS.md)

 ## Changelog:
+22/8/21 v1.2
+- added compatabilty to linux(WSL currently not supported)
+- MAJOR refactoring of code(credits to NJ)
+- Changed to rich libary for UI

 30/7/21 v1.1.6
 - fixed bugs regarding the change of the order of files in v1.1.5